Tavi Gevinson: Politics

-During the 2012 U.S. presidential campaign, Gevinson supported Barack Obama, and appeared in a public service announcement for women's rights, mouthing the words to Lesley Gore's "You Don't Own Me".
-She organized a get-well-soon-card drive for Malala Yousafzai, the 14-year-old Pakistani girl whose campaigning for education rights led to her shooting in October 2012.
+During the 2012 US presidential campaign, Gevinson supported Barack Obama, and appeared in a public service announcement for women's rights, mouthing the words to Lesley Gore's "You Don't Own Me".
+She organized a get-well-soon-card drive for Malala Yousafzai, the fourteen-year-old Pakistani girl whose campaigning for education rights led to her shooting in October 2012.